As an administrator, use default routing to set up a domain-wide routing policy for inbound messages.

 - Blatant spam is never rerouted, and is dropped at delivery time.

 - If mail is classified as spam but a Gmail setting overrides this (for example, a sender whitelist), Gmail won't treat the message as spam.
 The message is rerouted as valid mail.

 Suppress bounces from this recipient

-The Suppress bounces from this recipient option is displayed when you check the Change route box.
-Check this option to prevent bounce messages from being rerouted to the configured mail route.
+The Suppress bounces from this recipient option is available when you check the Change route box.
+Check this option to stop bounce messages from being rerouted.
 For example, you might want to prevent bounce messages from being rerouted to an automated system.

 This option rejects the message before it reaches the intended recipient.
 You can enter customized text for the rejection notice.

 Note: Routing settings with a Reject message action are automatically at the top of the default routing priority list.
 Learn more in Ordering your routing settings.

 - In the Options section, choose to take an action only for unrecognized addresses, or for recognized and unrecognized addresses.
 Suspended users and users with Gmail turned off have unrecognized addresses.